-When a home blessing is conducted the family members gather together with the priest and a service takes place in which symbolic life-giving gifts are sanctified.
+When a home blessing is conducted, the family members gather together with the priest.
+A service takes place in which symbolic life-giving gifts are sanctified.
 The priest gathers bread, water and salt and sanctifies each one through prayers, hymns, and biblical readings.

 Another essential element, without which sustenance of life would have been impossible, is the water.
 From the very first verses of the Bible we have reference to the water, when God separated water from the sky and created land and seas.
 Water, in the scripture, is also associated with blessing, cleansing from defilement and as a life giving substance.
 When we are baptized we become born again through the water and spirit (Jn.
 3:1-14).
 Our sins are cleansed by “washing with water through the word”(Eph.
 5:26).

-As with bread and water another important element for sustenance is salt.
-Salt is connected to purity and the Romans used to say that it is pure because it comes from the two purest things of all - from sun and sea.
+As with bread and water, another important element for sustenance is salt.
+Salt is connected to purity.
+The Romans used to say that it is pure because it comes from the two purest things of all - from sun and sea.
 Salt also has the quality to preserve things.
 However, one of the greatest qualities of salt that we all appreciate is that it flavors and gives taste.
 Christ called his disciples the “salt of the earth” who by their commitment, like salt, enrich the lives of many.

 During the home blessing there is also incense burned, which is, of course, the symbol of our prayers rising to God.
 As the psalmist proclaims “May my prayer be set before you like incense; may the lifting up of my hands be like the evening sacrifice.”
 (Psalm 141:2)

 Unfortunately, this beautiful and meaningful ceremony, with many other traditions of our Church, is slowly disappearing in today’s secular society.
-The necessity of God’s blessings and protection was in demand in the past and we crave it even more desperately today.
+The necessity of God’s blessings and protection, while in demand in the past, is even more necessary today.